 “I Am Obsessed With the Woman I Let Get Away”

 Everything matched perfectly – emotions, cultural tastes, humor, sex, life aspirations.
-Still, when the time came for me to leave the posting, I went back to patch up my marriage – mainly for fear of “losing” our young children.
-I launched myself into a terrible, 18-month emotional ordeal which ended up with me losing both the marriage and the girl.
+Still, when the time came for me to leave, I went back to patch up my marriage – mainly for fear of “losing” our young children.
+I launched myself into a terrible, 18-month emotional ordeal which ended up with me losing both the marriage and Jill.
 She had waited a long time and suffered a lot.
 Now she’s with another man.

 My life goes on, I’m successful in my work, I go out and socialize, I spend time with my kids – I feel like I do everything to make the grief go away.
 But once in a while – usually in some moment of quiet solitude when I see or experience something beautiful – the thought of “if only she were here” passes through my mind.
 And, once every couple of months, the thought makes me break down crying.

 More and more, I realize the possibility that I may never be quite as happy again as I was in those magical 10 months.
-How to deal with this feeling?
-And more importantly – when I date women, how to find my way between the two opposite pitfalls: one, to subject every woman to impossible comparative standards up front, so as to practically eliminate any chance of opening my heart to her – and the other, to willfully lower my standards to the point that I will jump into a relationship with a woman whom I’m unable to really love, no matter how much she tries? — Earnestly in Love with Her Memory
+I’m afraid that no other woman will live up the the impossible standards Jilly set, but I don’t want to lower my standards to the point that I will jump into a relationship with a woman whom I’m unable to really love.
+How do I deal with this? — Earnestly in Love with Her Memory”

 Of course you aren’t likely to ever be quite as happy again as you were in those magical ten months you were dating the woman you’ve become obsessed with, and it’s not because of her.
 It’s like when you go on vacation and everything is wonderful: The sun is so warm!
 The food is so delicious!
 And the endless time to fritter away doing nothing or whatever you want — it’s all so great.
 And then you come home to your house that needs a new heating system or a driveway that needs to be re-paved and to your kids and their endless homework and demands and to your widowed mother who hasn’t quite mastered how to take care of herself since your father died and to the weeds, the endless weeds, that threaten to overtake your entire yard.
 How can you ever be happy in real life when all your problems were delightfully suspended on vacation, at least temporarily?